top of page

 BIOGRAPHY

-From 1999-2005, Lubomir Martin Ondrasek served as a minister in two New England churches.
-He also worked as an adjunct faculty at Gordon-Conwell Theological Seminary in Boston, teaching courses in the area of Christian Social Ethics and the Public Ministry of the Church.
-In 2008, he was a recipient of the University of Chicago’s Human Rights Internship, which enabled him to explore the issue of religious freedom in Slovakia.
-He later closely cooperated with the Institute for State-Church Relations and Institute for Legal Aspects of Religious Freedom in Slovakia and provided expert advice to the Department of Religious Affairs of the Ministry of Culture of the Slovak Republic.
-In 2011, he was recognized for his contributions by the Minister of Culture of the Slovak Republic.
+From 1999 to 2005, Dr. Ondrasek served as an associate pastor in New England.
+He also taught courses in the area of Christian Social Ethics and the Public Ministry of the Church as an adjunct professor at Gordon-Conwell Theological Seminary in Boston.
+In 2008, he was a recipient of the University of Chicago’s Human Rights Internship, an opportunity that allowed him to address the issue of religious freedom in Slovakia.
+Subsequently, he collaborated with the Institute for State-Church Relations and Institute for Legal Aspects of Religious Freedom in Slovakia and provided expert advice to the Department of Religious Affairs of the Ministry of Culture of the Slovak Republic.
+He was recognized for his contributions by the Minister of Culture in 2011.

 WHAT OTHERS HAVE SAID